What about global trade policy?

-The United States has voted.
-What’s already clear today, shortly after the election, is that the next US presidency will take place in a geopolitically confusing situation in which one thing rules above all: uncertainty, which will continue to lead to isolationism.
+The current geopolitical situation is characterized by increasing uncertainty and isolationist tendencies.
 Does this mean the end of globalization?
 Has the idea of free trade and cooperation on the markets outlived its usefulness?
 And what role does Europe play?
 Thoughts from Burkhard Eling, CEO of DACHSER, on what will be important in managing global trade flows in the future.

 After the US election: What about global trade policy?